gahalberto/rockpaperandscissors/README.md

-Of course!
-Here is the description in English for your GitHub readme about the Rock, Paper, Scissors game project in HTML, CSS, and JavaScript:

----

 # Rock, Paper, Scissors Game

 Welcome to the Rock, Paper, Scissors game repository!
 This project is a simple and fun implementation of the classic choice game, developed using HTML, CSS, and JavaScript.
 It is a great way to practice and showcase fundamental web development skills.